LunarG/VulkanSamples/README.md

 cd build
 cmake -G "Visual Studio 12 Win64" ..
 ```
+Use the major version number reported by Visual Studio in Help->About.

 At this point, you can use Windows Explorer to launch Visual Studio by double-clicking on the "VULKAN.sln" file in the \build folder.
 Once Visual Studio comes up, you can select "Debug" or "Release" from a drop-down list.